-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Firewall, then click on Special Applications. - 3.
 Click the Port Triggering drop-down list, and select Enable.
-To save changes to this section, click Add when finished.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot.
+Then click Apply.

-Port Trigger Fund tion Port Triggering Enable ▼
+Port Trigger Function Port Triggering Enable ▼

 - 4. Review the application rule settings.
 Click Add to save settings.
-Check the option to the left most of the entry to enable and uncheck to disable. - Rule Enable Check the option to enable the port trigger rule. - Rule Name Enter a name for the port trigger rule.
+Check the option to the left most of the entry to enable and uncheck to disable. - Rule Enable Check the option to enable the port trigger rule. - Rule Name Enter a name for the port trigger rule. - IP Address: Enter the IP address of the device to forward the port (e.g. 192.168.10.101). - Match Protocol: Select the protocol for the firewall ports required for your device.
+TCP, UDP, or Any (TCP and UDP).

-- IP Address: Enter the IP address of the device to forward the port (e.g. 192.168.10.101). - Match Protocol: Select the protocol for the firewall ports required for your device.
-TCP, UDP, or Any (TCP and UDP). - Match Port: Enter the ports or port range to be forwarded to the device. (e.g. 2000-2038,2200-2210). - Trigger Protocol (Trigger): Select the trigger port protocol requested by the device.
+- Match Port: Enter the ports or port range to be forwarded to the device. (e.g. 2000-2038,2200-2210). - Trigger Protocol (Trigger): Select the trigger port protocol requested by the device.
 TCP, UDP, or Any. - Trigger Port: Enter the port requested by the device. (e.g. 554-554 or 6112-6112). - Schedule (Optional) The schedule function allows you to define a schedule when the port trigger should be turned on.
-To define a new schedule, click New Schedule and refer to page 39 " Create Schedules".
+To define a new schedule, click New Schedule and refer to page 34 " Create Schedules".
 After you have created a new schedule, click the drop-down list and the new schedule will be available for selection.
 Note: Before applying scheduling, please ensure your Time settings are configured correct and you have defined a schedule.
-See page 38 to configure Time Settings and see page 39 " Create Schedules" to create a schedule.
+See page 33 to configure Time Settings and see page 34 " Create Schedules" to create a schedule.

 Add Port Trigger Rule

-Rule Enable
+Rule Enable •

 Rule Name

 Match Protocol TCP ▼

 Match Port

 Trigger Protocol TCP ▼

 Trigger Port

 Schedule ■ Always ▼ New Schedule